Akshay8087/Pizza-Sales-Analysis/README.md

 Some of the data visuals that may be appropriate in answering our questions include:

-1. KPI(Key Performance Indicators):For displaying key performance indicators.
+1. KPI(Key Performance Indicators)
-2. Bar Chart: Daily Trend For Total Orders
+2. Bar Chart
-3. Line Chart: Monthly Trend For Total Orders
+3. Line Chart
-4. Pie Chart:  % of Sales by Pizza Category & % of Sales by Pizza Size
+4. Pie Chart
-5. Horizontal bar chart: Total Pizza Sold by Category
+5. Horizontal bar chart

    ![power bi 1](https://github.com/Akshay8087/Pizza-Sales-Analysis/assets/139254824/1c5ad2cb-6517-4a1c-bfd3-bab215950417)